neby10/ZooTools-challenge/README.md

 # Welcome to ZooTools Challenge!

+# About
-- This site is created with React.
+- This site was created with the React library.

+## Bugs
+- Not quite a bug but needs noted.
+Site is not responsive for mobile viewing.